cair/pyVNC/README.md

 With "--depth" a display depth can be gived, use "8" for slower connections.

-The "--fast" option uses only RAW and CopyRect encodings and is thus only suitable for fast connections.
-But delivers better performance in that case, than using the other encodings too.
+The "--fast" option uses only `RAW` and `CopyRect` encodings and is thus only suitable for fast connections.
+But it delivers better performance than other encodings.

 What is it good for?
 --------------------